 We rely on products, technologies, and intellectual property that we license from third parties, for use in operating our business.
 We anticipate that we will continue to rely on such third-party products, technologies and intellectual property in the future.
 We cannot assure you that these third-party licenses, or support for such licensed products and technologies, will continue to be available to us on commercially reasonable terms, if at all.
 We cannot be certain that our licensors are not infringing the intellectual property rights of others or that our licensors have sufficient rights to the licensed intellectual property or technology in all jurisdictions in which we may operate.
-If we are unable to obtain or maintain rights to any of this technology because of intellectual property infringement claims brought by third parties against our suppliers and licensors or against us, or if we are unable to continue to obtain the technology or enter into new agreements on commercially reasonable terms, our ability to develop and offer our products and services incorporating such technology, and otherwise operate and expand our business, could be harmed.
+If we are unable to obtain or maintain rights to any of this technology because of intellectual property infringement claims brought by third parties against our suppliers and licensors or against us, or if we are unable to continue to obtain the technology, and otherwise operate and expand our business, could be harmed.
 Many of the risks associated with the use of third-party products cannot be eliminated, and these risks could negatively affect our business.